NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Thanatotic Titan.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  The titan can use their Attack of Opportunity when a creature within their reach uses a concentrate action, in additional to its normal trigger.
-They disrupt actions on any hit, not just a critical hit—including triggering concentrate actions.\n"
+They disrupt actions on any hit, not just a critical hit—including triggering concentrate actions.\n\n* * *\n"

   - name: "Impossible Stature"
     desc: " (aura,divine,illusion,mental) 100 feet.
 Titans warp perception and distance around them to seem even larger and more imposing.
 A creature that enters or begins its turn within the emanation must succeed at a DC 45 Will check save or its movement toward the titan is movement over difficult terrain (greater difficult terrain on a critical failure) for 1 round."